isomerpages/moe-kranjisec/_future-ready-learning/Academic Studies/Aesthetics.md

 The National Gallery Singapore takes art education on the road with its new Roving Art Truck launched in June 2022.
 This unique art programme aims to encourage our students to head down to explore our National Gallery Singapore.
 The truck houses 10 iconic paintings from the National Collection in Singapore.
 It was in Kranji Secondary School from 22 to 24 August 2022 for students to encounter Art outside the museum.
 The truck provided an unusual experience for the students to co-create and engage in various activities.

-&gt; “When I first saw the art truck, I was amazed by the truck’s interesting design as it was colourful, vibrant and had an attractive camouflaging pattern.
+> “When I first saw the art truck, I was amazed by the truck’s interesting design as it was colourful, vibrant and had an attractive camouflaging pattern.
 When I went in the truck it almost felt like it was a museum due to the environment there!
 I had a chance to look at the 10 different artworks made by different artists in Southeast Asia but there are three pieces that will be further researched on.
 The three pieces are [Harmony in Green: The Two sisters by Lê Phõ](https://m.facebook.com/nationalgallerysg/photos/born-in-vietnam-le-pho-moved-to-paris-in-1937-and-stayed-on-in-the-city-until-hi/1355313587817694/) made in 1938 drawn on silk.
 The second piece is [Skyline of New York by Ahmad Sadali](https://artsandculture.google.com/exhibit/ahmad-sadali-skyline-of-new-york/MQJC52NKtpn7LQ?hl=en) in 1957.
 What I found compelling is that the artist could express the skyline buildings just by using different lines and shapes to achieve a sense of unity.
 Finally, the painting the [Portable Cinema by Chua Mia Tee](https://www.nationalgallery.sg/see-do/programme-detail/430762430/chua-mia-tee-directing-the-real) created in 1963 is the most interesting and hence will be doing further research on it.
 The way the artist used the different colours made it really vibrant and realistic!
-&gt;
+>
-&gt; I also decided to do this drawing as I am interested to discover how Singapore was like in the olden days.
+> I also decided to do this drawing as I am interested to discover how Singapore was like in the olden days.
 Overall, it was a brilliant and immersive experience as if the museum came to school!
 I definitely had fun and learnt more about the elements of art and the design principles!
 I hope there’ll be more interesting events like this in the future!”

 Valeria 1J